Azure-Samples/azureai-assistant-tool/README.md

 - 🆕 Latest News
 - 🧱 What is Assistants from Azure OpenAI Service?
 - 🚀 How does this Tool help?
-- 🔊🎤 OpenAI Realtime Support
+- 🔊🎤 OpenAI Realtime Support (Experimental)
 - ✨ Quick Start: Getting Started with the Tool
 - 📖 License
 - Contributing